FinTrak-Solutions/.github/profile/README.md

 ## Analysis and Reporting
 The tool provides an overview for accounts and categories and a detailed budget checking view that is category centric.
 Specifically:
-* The user can view the account and category balance from homepage.
+* The user can view the account and category balance from the homepage.
 * The user can view the budget status for a category and the transactions associated with that budget calculation in a detailed view.

 # Reproducibility Guide
-## Perequisites
+## Prerequisites
 In order to use our financial tracker, we assume the following libraries are available in the environment:
 1. PostgresSQL 17 (Downloading and installation available at [here](https://www.postgresql.org/download/))

 During the setup, please do not change the username and keep the main password you set.
-The rest of this guide assumes default database username `postgres` with password `123456`.
+The rest of this guide assumes the default database username `postgres` with password `123456`.

 2. Create a database with Postgres for our financial tracker.